 Computer Vision Ensures High Security Levels

-We live in the society that relies heavily on the usage of CCTV cameras for ensuring high security levels.
+We live in a society that relies heavily on the usage of CCTV cameras for ensuring high security levels.
 However, such an approach is highly controversial as we usually use CCTV footages only hours or even days after the incident have already happened.
-It provides valuable evidence in court but is rarely used to prevent crime or react to it in the real-time.
+It provides valuable evidence in court but is rarely used to prevent crime or react to it in real-time.
 The reason for such inefficiency is that the task of monitoring huge quantities of CCTV footage is mainly performed by a limited number of security staff members.
-Fatigue, worker boredom and discontinuity of observation make human supervision unreliable.
+Fatigue, worker boredom, and discontinuity of observation make human supervision unreliable.
 At Abto Software we are applying our extensive technical expertise in computer vision to automate and facilitate the processing of visual information in terms of security monitoring and detection of violent scenes.

 Main Concepts of Smart Surveillance Systems

 An efficient surveillance system is a large-scale computer vision, data analysis, and decision making challenge.
 Hence the ‘smart’ approach to extracting information from the surveillance footages employs the synergy of several innovative technologies that power the next key components of the Smart Surveillance Systems:

 - Object and face detection: detection of abandoned or stolen objects; face recognition and identification;